 Hoses for putting your water into your RV are just as important.

 Obviously, the hose and end junctions need to stay clean.
-It should also be a "drinking water" hose - not just the hose from your garden or garage - remember how important it is!
+It should also be a "drinking water" hose - typically white - not just the hose from your garden or garage - remember how important it is!

 Depending on the style or type of your RV utilities, will dictate how much water you can store.